nitash-anklesaria/trelloQuora/README.md

 # trelloQuora
 ###### Restful Web APIs
 ###### PGDSD (Blockchain) Course 5, Module 3 Assignment
-###### https://github.com/upgradApiGroup/trelloQuora | Nitash Anklesaria, Sourav Mishra, Anwar S

 ### Objective
-The objective of the assignment was to build a Quora-like website REST API endpoints using Java, Spring MVC, JPA, PostgreSQL and SwaggerUI.
+The objective of the assignment was to build a Quora-like website's REST API endpoints using Java, Spring MVC, JPA, PostgreSQL and SwaggerUI.

 ### For DB Configuration